Some Tips for Swifter Turn Times

-The appraisal profession is constantly evolving.
-Often, it seems, appraisers are asked to present additional information or have steps added to their process.
-All of this is to ensure their client has the best data to be had.
-In order to stay current with the always changing requirements, RWA Appraisals is constantly seeking additional tools and tweaking processes in order to increase efficiency so we can do more work for quickly.
-At RWA Appraisals we know that time is important to everybody, so below are some items you can do to accelerate the process on any appraisals you order with RWA Appraisals.
+Appraising is an always changing profession.
+Regularly, it seems, appraisers are asked to provide additional information or have steps added to their process.
+All of this is to ensure the end user gets the best information to be had.
+To stay current with the constantly changing requirements, RWA Appraisals is constantly seeking new tools and improving processes to increase efficiency so we can do more work for faster.
+Since RWA Appraisals knows that time is important to everyone, we've listed some things you can do to decrease turn times whenever you order an appraisal with RWA Appraisals.

-- With online ordering, you automatically get e-mail acknowledgements that the request was received, and fast, secure .PDF format report delivery.
-Online ordering is the single biggest time saver available to both of us!
+- When you order online, you get automatic e-mail notifications that the assignment was received, and fast, secure .PDF format report delivery.
+This is the single biggest time saver available to both of us!
 We don't have to manually enter information from a fax, and you don't have to wonder whether we got the order.

-- There's nothing like being one number off on the street address to unnecessarily slow down an appraisal assignment.
-Unique identifiers like a tax parcel number, plat map number, or subdivision name is good information to include with the assignment.
-We even welcome lists of recent sales in the area — remember, however, that professional appraisers must always do their own due diligence on comparable sales, and ours may differ from yours.
+- Being just one number off on the street address can really add unnecessary time to an appraisal assignment.
+And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
+We even welcome lists of recent sales in the area — though be advised that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may differ from yours.

 Feel free to contact us if you have any questions about your property or a job we're working on for you.

-- It's relatively easy to appraise a cookie-cutter home.
-Most of an appraiser's time is spent analyzing how differing features add to or detract from what otherwise would be a property's market value.
-When you order your report, let us know if there are unique elements of the home or surrounding area -- for example, it's had a recent addition put on, it's subject to zoning restrictions, it's susceptible to flooding.
-While these are things that we'd find out on our own, knowing them early on makes your report arrive faster.
+- Cookie-cutter houses are relatively easy to appraise.
+Most of an appraiser's time is spent analyzing how unique details contribute to or detract from what otherwise would be a property's market value.
+At the time you order your report, be sure to let us know if there are unique details of the home or surrounding area -- for example, it's had a recent addition constructed, it's subject to zoning restrictions, it's prone to flooding.
+These are things we'll find out on our own anyway, and knowing them early on makes your report arrive quicker.

-- Setting an appointment with the homeowner can be one of the most tedious parts in the appraisal process.
-It's understandable for a homeowner to be uncomfortable with an outsider looking in every corner of their home, taking pictures, and making lots of notes.
-Some think they need to make the place spotless before the appraiser comes by, thinking that will increase the value.
-And will delay the appraisal inspection until they have cleaned.
+- Setting an appointment with the homeowner can be one of the most tedious steps in the appraisal process.
+Many current homeowners are understandably uncomfortable with the fact a stranger wants to come in their house, look around, and make abundant notes.
+With the idea that it will increase the appraised value, many homeowners feel they ought to make the place spotless before the appraiser comes by.
+So they choose to not schedule the appraisal inspection until they have cleaned.

-Hearing it directly from you -- someone they have been working with on their loan -- a little bit about the appraisal process, who we are, and especially that dusting and polishing won't affect their home's value one little bit, and can go a long way toward trimming the time it takes to inspect a home.
-I encourage you to point your customers to our website, where we have lots of pages of relevant information for homeowners as well as others regarding the appraisal process.
-Tell them to call us if they want to become familiar with the staff and our services.
-Remind them it benefits them to set the appointment without delay!
+Coming directly from you -- a person they've been working with on their loan -- a little information about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and can shorten the time it takes to inspect a home.
+Our website has numerous pages of relevant information about the appraisal process for homeowners.
+Please feel free to share it with your customers.
+They can even call us if they want to become familiar with the staff and our services.
+And tell them it's in their interest to set the appointment without delay!

-- Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
-As we complete each important milestone in an assignment, that information can be viewed instantly online.
-There's no faster or easier way to keep track of the status of your report.
+- Phone and fax tag are a thing of the past with up-to-the-minute status updates available online, anytime, 24/7.
+As each important milestone in an assignment is completed, that information can be viewed instantly online.
+There's no faster way to keep track of your report's status.